Israel carries out attacks on Iran’s capital, Tehran: Reports

 US officials tell news agencies that Israel has started attacking sites in Iran as blasts reported in Tehran.

-Explosions have been reported northeast of Iran’s capital Tehran, according to the state-run news agency Nour News.
+Several explosions have been reported in and around Iran’s capital Tehran, according to the state-run news agency Nour News.

-The Israeli Air Force has reportedly conducted a strike in Iran, the Axios news agency reports, citing two unnamed sources with knowledge of the operation.
+“Loud explosions are being heard in different locations of the capital Tehran,” it said in a TV report, adding that Iran’s air defence system is on full alert and all flights at Iman Khomeini airport have been suspended.

 Recommended Storieslist of 3 items